 - A. Purpose.
 The purpose of this Section is to establish policies and measures that will further the preservation, protection, and maintenance of established and healthy heritage trees within the City, to improve the community forest that provides environmental, aesthetic and economic benefits, and enhances the quality of life.
 It is pertinent to the public welfare that such trees be protected from indiscriminate cutting or removal. - B. Applicability.
 The City Council hereby establishes that it is the policy of the City to preserve, protect, and maintain established and healthy trees within the City, to the extent practicable.
 Consideration shall be afforded Heritage Trees, as set forth in this Section. - C. Definitions.
 As used in this Section, the following words, terms, and phrases are defined as follows: - 1.
 Heritage Tree.
-The term "Heritage Tree" means a tree designated for preservation pursuant to Section 4.02.060 (Historic Preservation-Historic Landmark and District Designations, and Architectural Conservation Areas) of this Development Code, as a tree of historic or cultural significance, or a tree of importance to the community due to any one of the following factors: - a.
-It is one of the largest or oldest trees of the species located in the City, with a trunk diameter of 18 inches or greater, measured at 54 inches above natural grade; or - b.
-It has historical significance due to an association with an historic building, site, street, person, or event; or - c.
-It is a defining landmark or significant outstanding feature of a neighborhood or district, or typical of early Ontario landscapes, including [i] Cinnamomum camphora (Camphor Tree), [ii] Cedrus deodara (Deodar Cedar), [iii] Platanus acerifolia, [iv] Quercus suber (Cork Oak), [v] Quercus ilex (Holly Oak), or [vi] Schinus molle (California Pepper); or
+The term "Heritage Tree" means a tree of historic or cultural significance, or a tree of importance to the community due to any one of the following factors: - a.
+A tree designated for preservation pursuant to Section 4.02.040 (Historic Preservation-Historic Landmark and District Designations, and Architectural Conservation Areas) of this Development Code. - b.
+It is one of the largest or oldest trees of the species located in the City, with a trunk diameter of 18 inches or greater, measured at 54 inches above natural grade; or - c.
+It has historical significance due to an association with an historic building, site, street, person, or event; or

 - d.
+It is a defining landmark or significant outstanding feature of a neighborhood or district, or typical of early Ontario landscapes, including [i] Cinnamomum camphora (Camphor Tree), [ii] Cedrus deodara (Deodar Cedar), [iii] Platanus acerifolia, [iv] Quercus suber (Cork Oak), [v] Quercus ilex (Holly Oak), or [vi] Schinus molle (California Pepper); or - e.
 It is a Native Tree.
 The term "Native Tree" means any one of the following California native tree species, which has a trunk diameter of more than 8 inches, measured at 54 inches above natural grade, including [i] Platanus racemosa (California Sycamore), [ii] Pinus torreyana (Torrey Pine), [iii] Quercus agrifolia (Coast Live Oak), [iv] Quercus engelmannii (Engelmann Oak), [v] Quercus lobata (Valley Oak), or [vi] Umbellularia californica (California Bay). - 2.
 Tree Protection Area.
 The term "Tree Protection Area" (TPA) means the area of tree roots and canopy to be designated by fencing to prohibit access during construction activities.
 The tree protection area is typically equal to one foot of radius for each inch of trunk diameter measured at 54 inches above natural grade, but not less than an 8-FT radius.
 This term may also be referred to as "Protected Root Area" (PRA).